Lazullien/Perlin-Noise-Java-Simplified/README.md

 if you're wondering why you need a permulation table instead of actually random numbers it's to achieve the pseudorandom effect, the array is shuffled based on seed allowing easy seed based generation

-Whatever you do, do not change the format of the code to static, I attempted it and for whatever reason it resulted in the unexpected breakdown of the algorithm and becomes repetitive kinda like a sine wave, i spent too long trying to figure out what was wrong, do not do the same
+Whatever you do, do not change the dynamics of the code to static, I attempted it and for whatever reason it resulted in the unexpected breakdown of the algorithm and becomes repetitive kinda like a sine wave, i spent too long trying to figure out what was wrong, do not do the same